zeroturnaround/petclinic/README.md

 The application is now accessible at ```https://localhost:9443/petclinic```

 NB!
-The path in rebel.xml must match the directly that was mapped via command line (/tmp/petclinic)
+The path in rebel.xml must match the directory that was mapped via command line (/tmp/petclinic)